Don’t leave home without checking out these 19 Top Rome Italy Travel Tips!

 Places To Go in Rome:

 Visiting the Vatican is an absolute must… it’s AMAZING!!!
+It’s a must for any list of Top Rome Italy Travel Tips.
 Be sure to book tickets online through the Vatican ahead of time to ensure you don’t have to wait in long ticket lines.

 One ticket will gain you entry to the Vatican Museums and the famous Sistine Chapel, featuring works by Michelangelo.
 Another ticket will gain you admittance to St. Peters Basilica, where the apostle Peter is buried.
 We also purchased a separate ticket to climb the stairs to the top of the Dome, a lot of climbing, but the views of the city and St. Peter’s Square were amazing.